ritik-3/credit-card-fraud-detection/README.md

 5. Create a new Pull Request.

 ## Contact
-For any questions or inquiries, please contact Ritik Sunil Khapre, emial- ritik.khapre5202@gmail.com.
+For any questions or inquiries, please contact [Ritik Sunil Khapre](mailto:ritik.khapre5202.com).